skyflowapi/skyflow-js/README.md

 The `INPUT_FIELD` type is a custom UI element without any built-in validations.
 See the section on [validations](#validations) for more information on validations.

-Along with CollectElement we can define other options which takes a dictionary of optional parameters as described below:
+Along with CollectElement we can define other options which takes a object of optional parameters as described below:

 ```javascript
 const options = {